stat545ubc-2023/Gopal-Khanal-Mini-Data-Analysis/README.md

 Folders | Info
 --------|-------
-Milestone 1 | This folder contains all the files from Milestone 1 Milestone 2 |  This folder contains all the files from Milestone 2 output | This folder contains the output (csv file, R objects) from Milestone 2 (task 4)
+Milestone 1 | This folder contains all the files (R markdown file, knitted github .md file, and folder than contains figures) from Milestone 1
+Milestone 2 |  This folder contains all the files(R markdown file, knitted github .md file, and folder than contains figures) from Milestone 2 output | This folder contains the output (csv file, R objects) from Milestone 2 (task 4)

 ## **Mini Data Analysis 1**